human-conditions/yodrew.github.io-original/_pages/introduction.md

 This book is for:

-- those who appreciate good arguments and reasonable tests thereof
+- normal people: busy, functional, reasonable, positive people who know there is more to life than the Program, but only have evenings, weekends and vacations in which to explore it.
 - those who suffer in any way---spiritually, mentally, emotionally, physically, socially, ecologically---and need hope and a way out
-- those who sense hygiene's greater potential
-- self-experimenters and self-explorers who don't necessarily have terrible problems, just yearning, curiosity, wonder, or a wish to find their next steps.
+- self-experimenters and self-explorers who don't suffer terribly but feel yearning, curiosity, wonder, or a wish to find their next steps.
 - those who wish to understand why humanity is in such rough shape and what to do about it
+- those who appreciate good arguments and reasonable tests thereof
+- those who sense hygiene's unrealized potential

 Darkroom retreating is for anyone to whom it makes sense and who feels moved to do it, whether to heal from acute illness or just see what it's like.
-Much if not all physical illness is psychosomatic and therefore amenable to self-healing in darkness.
+Physical illness is originates or is anchored in psychic trauma.
+It is amenable to self-healing in darkness.

 However, darkness is no escape.
-Sometimes illness needs to be addressed in other obvious ways first.
-But just knowing about darkroom retreating can be greatly encouraging in doing so.
+Sometimes illness needs to be addressed in obvious and more pressing ways first.
+Hygiene will help with them.
+But learning about about hygiene through darkroom retreating reveals its scope like nothing else.
+It helps one understand the basic processes of health in a complete context of body _and_ soul.
+It shows where one is in the process of healing.
+It offers encouragement and hope.
 It helps puts things in perspective.
 And acquaintance with hygienic principles is invaluable to healing from any illness.

 ##### how to use this book